Dafdawer/devman-api4/README.md

 ## Download a bunch of space images in one go

-Get a bunch of space images including NASA pictures of the day and PsaceX launch images
+Get a bunch of space images including NASA pictures of the day and SpaceX launch images

 ### Installing